melissamonroe/etl-project/README.md

 The average rental price by location (TBD whether zip code or descriptors like "UTC" or "North Park")

-At a minimum we will match up 1 bed/1 bath with other 1/1's and 2 bed/2 baths with other 2/2's to avoid invalid comparisions.
+At a minimum we will match up 1 bed/1 bath with other 1/1's and 2 bed/2 baths with other 2/2's to avoid invalid comparisons.
 Other combinations may be included depending on time.

 Data will be stored in a MongoDB.